turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

   * _title_ and _body_ are strings.
   * _star_ is a boolean.

-Each idea should be created as an object instance of the `Idea` class.
-Once an idea object is created, all that data can be used to update the DOM.
-That object should also be added to a `list` of all the ideas your application currently has.
-This should probably be a global variable in your `main.js`.
+Each idea should be an object that is created by a function.
+Once an idea object is created, that data can be used to update the DOM.
+That idea object should also be added to a "list" of all the ideas your application currently has.
+This should probably be a global variable in your `app.js` file.

+Remember: as users interact with the DOM, you should use that information to first update the data model, and then use that data model to dislay the information onto the DOM.

 ### Iteration 2 - Adding Ideas

 As a user,
 - When I click "Save",
 - If I entered information in both the "Title" and "Body" input fields,
-- I should see a new Idea instance with the provided title and body appear in the ideas array
+- I should see a new idea object with the provided title and body appear in the ideas array
 - I should see a new idea card with the provided title and body appear on the DOM

 As a user,
 - When I click "Save",
 - If I entered information in both the "Title" and "Body" input fields,
-- I should see the "Title" and "Body" input fields clear out
+- I should see the "Title" and "Body" input fields clear out (so that they are ready for the user to add a different idea)

 As a user,
 - When I look at the "Save" button,
-- When either the "Title" or "Body" inputs are empty,
+- When both or either of the "Title" or "Body" input is empty,
 - I should notice that the "Save" button is disabled because it is a lighter color and the cursor is not a pointer when I hover over it

 As a user,